Pencil & Ink Artist inspired by things with roots & fur!

 I identify as Artist.

-I attended different art therapy groups over the years.
-The final group is where I felt safe enough and supported enough to claim what I didn’t know had been missing – my identity as an artist.
+It was through beginning to express myself and to be vulnerable through sharing my art in art therapy groups that I learned to feel safe enough and supported enough to claim what I didn’t know had been missing – my identity as an artist.
 I went from apologetically mumbling, “I do a bit of art…” my eyes darting around, unable to meet the other person’s in case I was challenged, to saying with a happy smile, “I am an artist”.
 I continue with one-to-one art therapy to this day – an anchoring rock in my week.

 Art for me is: a healing space; a quiet, meditative place; a guffaw on paper; a pre-vocal expression of the inexpressible.

-Art is an open door into the internal world I have created and explored from childhood, a world that has expanded as the external has shrunk.
+Art is an open door into the internal world I have created and explored from childhood, a world that has expanded as the external has shrunk due to Multiple Sclerosis.

-I am a Christian but also an animist.
-I believe that everything in Nature is en-souled with the capacity for union with God.
-In fact, I would say that humankind, through its own actions, is the most disconnected and distanced from the Blessed Source of God’s creation.
+I am a Christian but also an animist, perhaps Cosmic Christian might be best!
+I believe that everything in Nature is en-souled with the capacity for union with and to praise God.
+In fact, I would say that humankind, through its own actions, is the most disconnected and distanced from God.
 Sadly, and to the existential detriment of the planet, humanity treats everything (including other humans) as a means to an end, something to be used, without compassion or balance.

 Of course, we could not survive psychologically if we were to recognise the value of life around us and what we do to it, either directly or covertly every day.